 Carrots are a hard vegetable.
 If you’re using a centrifuge juicer, you’ll want to alternate between hard and soft items such as leafy greens.
 For example, you’ll want to juice several leaves of kale, then a few carrots, then back to the kale.
 This helps the softer items to move along properly.

 Sample your juice, as not all carrots are created equally.
 This is also true if you’re new to juicing and aren’t adapted to the earthy taste of carrots.
 If you’d like a tastier juice, you can juice a few apples along with your carrots.
-You can also juice pineapple or oranges to give your carrot juice a flavour boost.
+You can also juice pineapple or oranges to give your carrot juice a flavor boost.
+When we juice carrots, my kids love the basic combo of carrot + apple + strawberry.
+In fact, I make these as popsicles and they couldn’t be happier on hot days.

 Finally, don’t put off cleaning your juicer.
 A great way to quickly clean a juicer after using it is to pour a cup of water into the juicer whilst it’s on.
 This gets water into all of the parts and quickly cleans them.
 Then, disassemble your juicer and clean each part as normal.
 When you don’t clean the juicer right away, all of the produce bits dry and stick, then you really have to scrub them off.